A Decision Making Framework for Recommended Maintenance of Road Segments: Proposed framework

-where sigmoid is the activation function, $W_f$ and $b_f$ are the weight and bias vectors, $h_{t-1}$ is the output at time $t-1$ and $x_t$ is the input vector at time $t$. $U_f$ represents the weight matrix connecting the previously hidden state $h_{t-1}$ to the forget gate $f_t$.
-The value of this equation is $[0,1]$, It means the previous value has been forgotten if $f_t=0$.

-The second part is the model uses the sigmoid function to decide which value will get stored in the next cell state, calculated by the following equation.

-In this part, the model also needs to use the tanh function to update the cell state, defined as:

-In the third part, the new cell state $c_t$ is obtained using $f_t$ and its value.
-The equation below shows how to calculate this $c_t$ value.

-The fourth part is described how the hidden layer work, it can be defined as:

-The last part is the Dense layer, The Dense layer maps the LSTM output to the final prediction.
-The equation for the Dense layer is as follows:

-Here, $y_{pred}$ is the predicted output.
-So far we have completed predictions for several diseases selected by feature engineering and next is training the multiple linear regression model, due to the large scale of the road network, the influencing factors are also intricate, so, it is impossible to build a model, and the pavement performance of all roads in the road network can be accurately predicted.
+Once we have completed predictions for several diseases selected by feature engineering and next is training the multiple linear regression model, due to the large scale of the road network, the influencing factors are also intricate, so, it is better to build a model, and the pavement performance of all roads in the road network can be accurately predicted.
 Assume that the pavement performance corresponds to the sequence of the three features data of $C_1,~C_2,~C_3$ is $Y = \{y_1,~ y_2, ...,y_t\}$, then the multiple linear regression model is defined as:

-where $c_t^{(i)}$ denotes the number of diseases of the $i^{th}$ disease at the time $t$, $\beta_0$ and $\beta_t$ denotes the bias and the weight vector of $c_t^{(i)}$.
+where $c_t^{(i)}$ denotes the number of diseases of the $i^{th}$ disease at the time $t$, $\beta_0$ and $W_t$ denotes the bias and the weight vector of $c_t^{(i)}$.
 Using our input data to train the model, we define the Sum of Squared Residuals(SSR) loss function, it can be described as:

 SSR is one of the most common loss functions, where we sum up the squared of all the errors.